mehwaffle10/Waffle_Balance/README.md

 - Can place platforms inside of trees
 - Can no longer grow inside of static blobs or on other trees
 - Can no longer build blocks on top of saplings placed with left click
+- No longer drops saplings if burned down
+- Saplings can be burned or blown up
 - Fixed misalignment from seeds (no build would float half a block off the ground)
 - Fixed logs clipping into the ceiling or floor when spawned
 - Logs no longer collide with bridges or platforms